goharbor/website/docs/working-with-projects/create-projects/_index.md

 * To make all repositories under the project accessible to everyone, select the `Public` checkbox.

-* To prevent un-signed images under the project from being pulled, select the `Enable content trust` checkbox.
+* To prevent un-signed images under the project from being pulled, select the `Prevent vulnerable images from running` checkbox.
 For more information about content trust, see [Implementing Content Trust](../project-configuration/implementing-content-trust.md).

 ![browse project](../../img/project-configuration.png)

-## Searching Projects and Repositories
+## Searching Projects, Repositories and Helm charts
-Entering a keyword in the search field at the top lists all matching projects and repositories.
+Entering a keyword in the search field at the top lists all matching projects, repositories and helm charts.
 The search result includes both public and private repositories you have access to.

 ![browse project](../../img/new-search.png)